How Convective Mass Flux Responds to Environmental Humidity: Decline in convective buoyancy with increasing humidity

 If it is true that the pickups in precipitation and mass flux with humidity are due to greater convective buoyancy, then $T_v'$ should increase with $LTRH$.
-Figure \ref{fig:tvprime_gsrms} shows the mass-flux-weighted conditional average of $600\ hPa$ $T_v'$ on $LTRH$ for four of the five GSRMs in this study.
-(ARPEGE was excluded due to computational cost.)
+We then take a daily average of $T_v'$ and bin it according to $LTRH$, weighting by mass flux as we did above for $T_{v,c}$ in the one-degree grid boxes.
+Figure \ref{fig:tvprime_gsrms} shows the conditional average of $600\ hPa$ $T_v'$ on $LTRH$ for the five GSRMs in this study.
 To a first approximation, $T_v'$ changes fairly little with increasing $LTRH$.
-Furthermore, all four models show that $T_v'$ $declines$ at values of $LTRH$ above the maximum in the $LTRH$ distribution, denoted by the triangle marks in Fig. \ref{fig:tvprime_gsrms}.
+Furthermore, all five models show that $T_v'$ $declines$ at values of $LTRH$ above the mode of the $LTRH$ distribution, denoted by the triangle marks in Fig. \ref{fig:tvprime_gsrms}.
 In deep convective regimes, greater humidity is associated with \textit{reduced} convective buoyancy.
-To first order, can interpret this result to say that buoyancy is non-varying, to first order.
-We nshall try to better undertand this behavior in the next section.
+This is a surprising result.
+In most of the GSRMs, this decline in buoyancy is nevertheless small.
+To first order, the population-mean buoyancy of updrafts is invariant with respect to $LTRH$.
+We shall try to better understand this behavior in the next section.